openstack/cyborg-specs/specs/wallaby/implemented/add-x710-driver.rst

 performance.

-This device also support SR-IOV virtualization technology, it can be virtualized up to 128 VFs, each VF can support a unique and seperate date path for I/O related functions within the PCI Express hierarchy.
+This device also support SR-IOV virtualization technology, it can be virtualized up to 128 VFs, each VF can support a unique and separate data path for I/O related functions within the PCI Express hierarchy.

 Using SR-IOV with the networking device, for example, allow the bandwidth of a